February 25, 2013

 - Bob Centrella, CFA

 For an authentic, beautiful Tuscan villa to stay at in the heart of Tuscany, please consider Relais Ortaglia in Montepulciano.
 We've stayed here many times.
 Click below to see the website of this beautiful villa.
-Villa owners Terenzio & Mara will make you feel like family.
-Mention that Bob Centrella referred you for a 10% discount on the room rates!
+New Villa owners Sandy and Phil will make you feel like family.
+Mention that Bob Centrella referred you and ask for a 10% discount on the room rates!

 July 8, 2013